mairasamary/blockpy-server/README.md

 If you don't want to deal with SSL stuff, you can also start using it without setting up a secure local connection.
 But don't do this in production.

     python manage.py insecure

+If you want CORGIS datasets to be loadable, you'll need to clone the CORGIS dataset project and make a suitable path available.
+I store the datasets in a separate folder so that there's no issues with git.

 Installing on a Server
 ======================